wilham-lynce/arkesel-py/arkesel_py/README.rst

 Documentation
 --------

-* The documentation for the Arkesel API can be found 'here <https://developers.arkesel.com/>'_.
+* The documentation for the Arkesel API can be found here https://developers.arkesel.com.
 * The documentation for the Arkesel Python library documentation can be found here.

 Credits